 George F. Eichleay, Jr.

 As the health of the U.S. steel industry waned at the advent of the 21st century, focus transitioned to other more robust markets primarily in the western United States.
-Since 1988, Eichleay’s West Coast entities located in the San Francisco Bay and Los Angeles Areas have developed a wide range of capabilities in the Petroleum Refining, Chemical, Food and Beverage, Mining and Metals, High Tech, and Life Science Industries.
+Since 1988, Eichleay’s Western U.S. offices have developed a wide range of capabilities in the Petroleum Refining, Chemical, Food and Beverage, Mining and Metals, High Tech, and Life Science Industries.
 Over the last quarter century, these nimble operations have grown steadily and developed a unique ability to execute major capital projects in conjunction with far more routine small cap work.
 There are great synergies that come from this combination.
 Small local firms cannot match our capabilities and resources.
 Large EPC firms cannot match our speed and flexibility.
 As the 5th generation of the family to lead the progression of businesses owned by his family , George F. Eichleay, Jr. remains committed to serving clients and promoting the core values that have remained constant over time: independence, differentiation, reinvention.

 George F. Eichleay, P.E.